-This p2mp-id can coincide with a dynamic mLDP p2mp-id (the dynamic mLDP is created by the PIM automatically without manual configuration required).
-If the node has a static mLDP and dynamic mLDP with same label and p2mp-id, there is collisions and OAM errors.
+This p2mp-id can coincide with a dynamic mLDP p2mp-id.
+The dynamic mLDP is created by the PIM automatically without manual configuration.
+If the node has a static and dynamic mLDP with same label and p2mp-id, there are collisions and OAM errors.

-Do not use a static mLDP and dynamic mLDP on same node.
+Do not use a static and dynamic mLDP on the same node.
 If it is necessary to do so, ensure that the p2mp-id is not the same between the two tunnel types.